-Extension recommended until the end of 2003 with an emphasis on staff training.
-Some conditions to be met by the Malawi Government during 2002 if funding and support are to be provided for 2003.
+Extension recommended until the end of 2003.
+Similar to Scenario 2, but some conditions to be met during 2002 if funding is to be provided for 2003.
 Some new activities added to meet the need for a broader base of training such as a project component on local community training.
-ICEIDA expertise could be provided in the form of short-term consultants during 2003.

 Extension recommended until 2004/2005.
-Similar to Scenario 3, but in addition there would be a commitment to long-term training for college staff.
+Similar to Scenario 3, but in addition there would be a commitment to long-term training for College staff.